 LDF’s Democracy Defended report also revealed that, in 2020, a Florence County official reportedly accosted voters seeking to cast their ballots curbside on Election Day.
 Poll managers are supposed to support the curbside voting process, but when the voters — who were all eligible to vote curbside — arrived to vote at their Florence County precinct, the county official reportedly approached their cars, stopped them from voting curbside, and regularly accused voters of being fit enough to cast their ballots inside.
 The voters were only able to vote curbside following an intervention by another official.

-All eligible South Carolinians can vote curbside during in-person early voting or on Election Day, regardless of their polling location.
+All eligible South Carolinians can vote curbside during in-person early voting or on Election Day, regardless of their polling location or official documentation of any health condition.
 Any voter who is eligible to vote curbside and wishes to do so should be vigilant about long wait times, as poll workers are supposed to monitor parking lots for curbside voters every 15 minutes and ensure that ballot machines are brought out to voters’ cars.
 If you or someone you know encounters any difficulty with curbside voting, you can reach out to the Election Protection Hotline at 866-OUR-VOTE or get in touch with LDF directly at firstname.lastname@example.org.

-Through public education campaigns and legislative advocacy, South Carolinians mobilized and passed two weeks of early voting.
+Through public education campaigns and legislative advocacy, South Carolinians mobilized and passed two weeks of early voting in May.
+And, after June’s primary elections, LDF and the South Carolina Election Protection Coalition followed up with advocacy letters making the case for poll site improvements and additional early voting locations in Beaufort, Florence, Marion, Orangeburg, and Berkeley Counties.
 As this progress demonstrates, the will of the voters and advocates remains steadfast, despite countless hurdles thrown their way.
-With South Carolina’s primary election cycle already underway, voters should make a plan to vote in the manner that best suits their needs.
+With South Carolina’s general election cycle already underway, voters should make a plan to vote in the manner that best suits their needs.
 Moreover, once you make your voting plan, encourage others to do the same — and be sure to spread the word far and wide about early voting and curbside voting options.
 Doing so will help ensure that members of your community are able to exercise their most fundamental right and leave no power on the table.